SCOTCAT.COM

 Distribution:

 South America: Upper São Francisco River in Minas Gerais and in smaller adjoining basins in southeastern Brazil.
-Type locality: in Rio das Velhas.
+Type locality: In Rio das Velhas.

 Size: